NPhillips4/it3038c-scripts/Project3/README.md

         }
     }
 ```
-Entering "8" will end the while loop and exit the script.
+Entering "8" will end the while loop and exit the script.<br>
+This script is intended to aid in the process of setting up new computers by adding many potentially useful functions all in one place.
+It could be used in the home to speed up a new machine's setup, or for companies setting up computers for employees.<br>

-Sources:<br>
+### Sources:<br>
 I used Carbon's documentation to help with options 1-3 https://get-carbon.org/documentation.html<br>
 I also used Microsoft's resource to learn the syntax and parameters for task scheduling https://learn.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps<br>
 Learned about the Add-Computer command here https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/add-computer?view=powershell-5.1